How to Cook and Eat Carrot Tops/Greens/Leaves – Easy Recipe

 The first time I served this to my husband was shortly after our first Misfits Market package.
 He tasted it and asked me, “what the heck is this?”
 He had never tried carrot leaves before.
 Needless to say, he liked it.
 Now, it’s a regular side dish in our meals whenever a shipment of carrots arrives with their tops attached.

 The recipe basically involves blanching the carrot leaves and mixing them with a simple sauce.
 The leaves have a slightly bitter and sweet taste.
 The sauce includes some sugar, which help reduce the bitterness and enhance the already subtly sweet flavor of the carrot leaves.
 The sauce also includes roasted sesame oil, which adds a nice aroma (both smell and taste).
 The resulting carrot tops/greens/leaves are sweet, aromatic, and a delight to eat.
 They pair particularly well with fish or meat dishes, because the carrot leaves have a refreshing and mild taste.
-I would serve these along with my steamed branzino or sweet and sour spare ribs.
+I sometimes serve this along with my steamed branzino or sweet and sour spare ribs.
 You can also serve it as part of an array of other cold salads, like Chinese cucumber salad.
-This side dish would also pair well with recipes that use carrots, some of which I will post in the coming weeks.
+This side dish also pairs well with recipes that use carrots, some of which I will post in the coming weeks.

 Active Time: 10 min